radil708/Portland-Air-Particulates-Odor-Investigation/README.md

 1. Files for personal download (this notebook will autmatically download the weather group's data sets - just run to download.
 These files do not need to moved to the repo - they can used for personal analyses).
 These files are also present in the directiory weather_data/intermediary_files/
 * [weather_datasets.ipynb](https://github.com/ds5110/stinky/blob/master/weather_datasets.ipynb)

 2. This notebook contains the visualizations and analyses performed by the weather team - weather feature plots over time, weather and complaint quantity analysis and visualization, logistic modeling, etc. Text descriptions are included.
 This notebook may take 2-3 minutes to completely run as the visualizations are working with a large amount of data points.
+Every time this notebook is run any updates to the raw data files will be reflected in the notebook.
+Be aware that updating the raw files may change the conclusions of the analysis as new data may make our current conclusions obsolete.
 * [Weather_Team_Analysis_Notebook.ipynb](https://github.com/ds5110/stinky/blob/master/Weather_Team_Analysis_Notebook.ipynb)